obatobiayeni/gamesphere/README.md

 <!-- ABOUT THE PROJECT -->
-# <h1 align="center">Vintage Jersey</h1>
+# <h1 align="center">Gamesphere</h1>
 ```
 ```
 ## About The Project
-Vintage Jersey is an NFT market place for buying and selling vintage jersey as NFT.
-It is a platform for all football lovers to display their love for their club/country.
+Gamesphere is an NFT market place for minting, buying and selling in-games powerups.
+It is a platform for game lovers to connect and trade their favourite in-game items.
+Users are able to
-This project was built to give users the ability to show their love for vintage jersey and creating beautiful NFTs with their vintage jersey.
+1. Mint powerups
+2. Buy minted powerups
+3. Resell purchased powerups at a given price

 [Click here to visit the live project](https://lypso1.github.io/vintage-jersey/)